Terry Hie Hie Aboriginal Area

 Read more about Terry Hie Hie Aboriginal Area

 Evidence of long-term use of the area includes at least 240 axe-grinding grooves and the remains of a corroboree ground.
 A bora, several carved trees, scarred trees, and two Aboriginal cemeteries can also be found nearby.
-The local community and descendants of the Kamilaroi People often visit for cultural, recreational and educational purposes.
+The local community and descendants of the Gamilaraay People often visit for cultural, recreational and educational purposes.

 Terry Hie Hie Aboriginal Area is home to a staggering variety of native wildlife, including woodland birds, mammals, and reptiles.
 These can often be seen in lush communities of cypress pine and silver leaf ironbark woodland.